yan-duarte/yan-duarte.github.io/_posts/2016-07-22-Assignment4.md

 Name: meanSugarPerson, dtype: float64
 ```

-With this, we can see that 75% of the countries have an incidence of breast cancer over 50.30 per 100,000 female.
+The mean of sugar consumption is 76.24 and we can see that 75% of the countries have an consumption of sugar under 110.31 grams per day.

 #### Bar graph